veos-sxarr-NEC/libsysve/doc/VHCall.md

 ~~~
 # yum install libsysve-devel
 ~~~
+@note If you are using musl-libc as C library, please install libsysve-musl-devel instead of libsysve-devel.

 If you execute a program using VH call only, no extra packages are required.